duboiss/SymForum/INSTALLATION.md

 ### Step 2 - Database
 Configure database informations in .env file (or .env.local if you plan to contribute).

-Create database, execute the migrations and launch fixtures if you wish :
+Create database, update its schema and launch fixtures if you wish :
 ```sh
 $ php bin/console doctrine:database:create --if-not-exists
 $ php bin/console doctrine:schema:update --force